ArielOSProject/nsfw_data_source_urls/README.md

 After you remove the corrupted images, you can start training your model.
 To do this, execute following command: python nsfw_tensor_flow_model_generator.py.

+## Dataset cleanup

+1. Remove images less then 1kb size
+2. Remove any file that is not a *.jpg file
+3. Scan and remove bad images with BadPegy

 ## Changes to tensorflow